microspaze/FFImageLoading.Maui/README.md

 ## The Most *CRITICAL* bugs it aims to fix：

-1. [iOS] App Reloading Issue.
-(When a page contains a CachedImage which use local image file as LoadingPlaceholder, after tombstone the app to background and then recover it to forground, the app will be reloaded to the home page)
+1. [iOS] App Reloading Bug.
+(When a page contains a CachedImage which use local image file as LoadingPlaceholder, after tombstone the app to background and then recover it to forground, the app will be reloaded to the home page)[Fixed in 1.0.1]
 2. [iOS] Google webp format image support.
 (It works in Xamarin.Forms version, but not in FFImageLoading.Compat)